 Effective searching takes precision.
-This section shows you how to perform several steps to make your searching more precise—you’ll turn up more sources that are useful to you and, more likely, sources that may be even crucial to your topic.
+This section shows you how to perform several steps to make your searching more precise—you’ll turn up more sources that are useful to you and perhaps, sources that may be even crucial to your research question.

 You’ve probably been searching in a more casual way for years and may wonder: Is going to the trouble of precision searching actually worth it?

 Yes, definitely, for searches that are important to you!
 You’re in competition with many people who are working to be as skilled as they can be.
-So you should use as many of these steps as possible for course assignments and for information tasks you do on the job.
+So you should use of these steps or course assignments and for information tasks you do on the job.
 With other tasks and searches, precision searching may be less important.

 This information on precision searching is based on how search tools such as Google and specialized databases operate.
 If you’ve been more casual in your searching practices, some of these steps may be new to you.